Saahan/gym-management-app/README.md

 The project is hosted live on: https://gym-management-app.onrender.com.

+Admin Account: admin@admin.ca, password: sdsam123
+Note: Admin account cannot be created from the sign-up page, it can only be assigned from the back-end by the developer currently.
+Please use the above account to check out the admin route of the app.

 View the system architecture PDF here: https://drive.google.com/file/d/1bDX0uR_XUWBJk5P6BTfiHfNvZNBPtUkh/view?usp=drive_link

 Note: Please wait for a minute or so for the site to load for the first time.
 Because they are hosted on a free account, the backend services dial down after 15 minutes of inactivity.